-As a participant of Introductory Scuba Diving programme you will get to dive under water in the coral reefs of Havelock with your Dive master.
-You will be required to wear the diving suite and all other equipment will be provided to you.
-The programme includes on shore training on safety and under water communication techniques.
+As a participant in the Introductory Scuba Diving programme, you will get to dive underwater in the coral reefs of Havelock with your Divemaster.
+You will be required to wear the diving suit and all other equipment will be provided to you.
+The programme includes onshore training on safety and underwater communication techniques.

-While you dive under water our photographer will take your under-water photographs and small video clips for you to share in social media.
-The photographs and video clips will be instantly transferred to your smart phones.
+While you dive underwater our photographer will take your underwater photographs and small video clips for you to share on social media.
+The photographs and video clips will be instantly transferred to your smartphones.

 ü Diving equipment